kekayan/notes/_posts/2020-05-23-django-deploy-to-heroku.md

 if you want to know more on how to install CLI please check [here](https://devcenter.heroku.com/articles/heroku-cli#download-and-install)

 ## Shaping up the Project for Heroku deploy

-Heroku needs the information about our app to run.So We have to do few changes and add some thing to our project.
+Heroku needs the information about our app to run.So We have to do few changes and add some files to our project.

 ### Gunicorn :gift: